DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 Attempts to call my number fail to connect, resulting in an audio message such as:

  > "The number you have dialed has not been recognised"

+ This is indicative that the network isn't even _trying_ to reach my phone, not that my phone itself is misconfigured.
+I have had to explain this multiple times.

 #### Sending and receiving SMS messages
 Neither works.
 Attempts to send a message result in the message being flagged as _"Not delivered"_ and _"Your message was not sent"_.
 In a world where so many online services (e.g. your bank) use SMS for two-factor authentication, this is problematic.